darthtoad/WordUp/readme.md

 * Open Android Studio (preferably version 3.0.1)
 * Open the project in Android Studio
 * Run project
+* No need to worry about hiding API keys.
+The Wordnik API's docs have a key that anyone can use.

 ## Known Bugs